Asset Classes in ABF

 Residential Real Estate

 Residential mortgage financing at scale involves portfolios of home loans—conforming, non-QM, or specialty products.
-Securitization provides the primary exit for most originators, with advance rates of 85-98% for conforming loans reflecting government guarantee support.
+Securitisation provides the primary exit for most originators, with advance rates of 85-98% for conforming loans reflecting government guarantee support.

 Jurisdiction Matters